 - The Aficionados Luncheons, a monthly speaker’s series which presents scholars, authors, artists, activists and others who bring new perspectives on the Southwest.

-- la Tertulia, a newsletter showcasing the work of CC Faculty, authors, scholars and students engaged in the region.
-Currently on hiatus.
+- la Nueva Tertulia, a brief newsletter published every semester showcasing the work of CC Faculty, authors, scholars and students engaged in the region.

 The faculty and staff run the center and its programs:

-Eric Leonard, Professor of Geology, serves as Director of the Hulbert Center
+Santiago Guerra, Associate Professor; currently serves as W.M.
+Keck Director of the Hulbert Center (2020-2023)